epfl-ada/ada-2021-project-wasps/README.md

 _Ekaterina Trimbach_: creation most of the visualization, predicted labels and topic analization.

-_Wei Shi_: website creation, models training, write huge part of the report.
+_Wei Shi_: Result analysis on preliminary experiment, Website configuration, models training and records, write huge part of the report.

 _All together_: work on the final report.